Blood Alcohol Content (BAC) Calculator

 Vd is the volume of distribution (L); typically body weight (kg) multiplied by 0.71 L/kg for men and 0.58 L/kg for women.

-Example: John, a man weighing 180 pounds, drank four cups of beer, each 330 ml (each containing 5% alcohol), over a period of 3 hours.
-What is his BAC after the drink?
+Example: John, a man weighing 180 pounds, drank four cups of beer over a period of 3 hours.
+Each cup contained 330 ml of 5% alcohol beer.
+What is his BAC after the drinks?

 Total alcohol consumed (A):